papascott/papascott.github.io/_posts/2017-08-12-tee-time-for-two.markdown

 * my reservation for one week at a mobile home park in Georgia
 * advertising from a car dealer in Argentina
 * an appeal in French to donate (or sell, I can't tell) my blood plasma to a clinic in Paris
-* invitation of regular lunches of ex-military folks from a bellsouth in Tennessee
+* invitation of regular lunches of ex-military folks in Tennessee
 * regular notices of transactions (with scans of receipts) from my Well Fargo bank account in Georgia

 And I'm not even looking in my spam folder.
 I have enough keeping track of my own schedule without having to worry items for total strangers!